How to Set Up Performance Objectives in The Workplace?

 Goal-setting benefits both employees and employers; research by BI WORLDWIDE shows that workers with relevant and meaningful goals are more than three times more likely to be committed to their company and over 14 times more likely to feel inspired at work.

-How to set employee objectives and goals
+How to set up performance objectives or goals

 1. Start with the big picture